Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Conclusions

-Finally, we would like to conclude with a remark on the $f(R,T)$ gravity models that the models used in this study have been taken from our previous work \cite{Sarmah_24c}.
-The first two models i.e.~$f(R,T) = \alpha R + \beta f(T)$ and $f(R,T) = R + 2 \lambda f(T)$ show consistency with standard cosmological results with some model and anisotropic effects.
-However, the third model shows inconsistency with standard cosmology in the matter-dominated phase and hence we can again claim that this model has issues in studying Bianchi cosmology as it is not a physically viable model as mentioned already.
-With an excellent agreement with observational data and standard cosmological results, the first two considered models have been passed handsomely and they could explain the influence of anisotropy in the evolution of the Universe and may provide valuable information on anisotropy in the early Universe.
-However, to confirm the presence of anisotropy and its role in that early stage of the Universe, we need more observational data on the early Universe.
-This mystery could be unfolded by the thirty meter telescope \cite{tmt}, Extremely Large Telescope \cite{elt}, CTA \cite{cta} and other upcoming projects.
-We hope that these upcoming projects will help to understand the early stage development of the Universe.
+Lastly, we would like to point out that for this study in $f(R,T)$ gravity theory, we have considered all the models from our previous work \cite{Sarmah_24c}.
+The first two models i.e.~$f(R,T) = \alpha R + \beta f(T)$ and $f(R,T) = R + 2 \lambda f(T)$ show consistency with the $\Lambda$CDM cosmology with some model and anisotropic effects.
+However, the third model shows inconsistency with $\Lambda$CDM cosmology in the matter-dominated era and hence we again claim that this model has issues in studying Bianchi cosmology as it is not a physically compatible model as mentioned already.
+With an excellent agreement with observational data and standard cosmological results, the first two considered models have been passed handsomely and they could explain the effect of anisotropies in the cosmic evolution and may provide valuable information on anisotropies in Universe's early stages.
+However, to confirm the existence of the anisotropy and their role in that early stage of the Universe, we need more observational evidence of the early stages of the Universe.
+This mystery could be unfolded by the Thirty Meter Telescope (TMT)\cite{tmt}, Extremely Large Telescope \cite{elt}, CTA \cite{cta}, and other upcoming projects.
+We hope that these upcoming projects will help to understand the development of the early stages of the Universe.